Sukanya Samriddhi Yojana Guide 2026

 Who can open an account

-An SSY account can be opened by a parent or legal guardian of a girl child who is below 10 years of age on the date of account opening.
+A parent or legal guardian can open an SSY account for a girl child who is below 10 years of age on the date of account opening.
 The child must be an Indian resident.
-One account per girl child, and a maximum of two accounts per family — one for each daughter.
+Only one account per girl child is allowed, and a family can hold a maximum of two accounts, one for each daughter.
 If the second birth in a family results in twin girls or triplet girls, a third account is permitted under special provisions for multiple births.

-There is no income limit.
-Any parent or guardian, regardless of income bracket, can open an account.
+There's no income limit.
+Any parent or guardian can open an account, regardless of income bracket.

 Where to open

 The process requires the girl child's birth certificate, the parent or guardian's identity and address proof, and a photograph.
-A passbook is issued at account opening.
+A passbook is issued when the account opens.

 Age cut-off matters

 Once a girl child turns 10, no new account can be opened in her name.
-This deadline is firm — there are no grace periods or exceptions.
-If your daughter is approaching 10, open the account immediately even if you plan to deposit the minimum amount for now.
+This deadline is firm, with no grace periods or exceptions.
+If your daughter is approaching 10, open the account now even if you only plan to deposit the minimum amount for the time being.

 Step 2: Understand the Scheme Rules